edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 * If you are on Wayland and can't Screenshare on Chromium make sure you are on PipeWire and get the dependencies listed [here](https://wiki.archlinux.org/title/PipeWire#WebRTC_screen_sharing), package names may differ on other distros.
 * To check whether you are on Wayland or X11 use the command `echo $XDG_SESSION_TYPE`.
 * You can enable desktop notifications on the web app too, check Discord settings.
-* If you want to install themes and plugins like on BetterDiscord, check out the [GooseMod](https://chrome.google.com/webstore/detail/goosemod-for-web/clgkdcccmbjmjdbdgcigpocfkkjeaeld) Chromium addon.
-* The tool's source code can be found [here](https://github.com/Soundux/rohrkabel/tree/master/examples/link-app-to-mic), huge thanks to Curve for this.
+* The tool's source code can be found [here](https://github.com/Curve/rohrkabel/tree/a092c91fe773ea968d98874a604acc31b82531bf/examples/link-app-to-mic), huge thanks to Curve for this.
 * Rohrkabel is licensed under the MIT license which can be found [here](https://github.com/Curve/rohrkabel/blob/master/LICENSE).

 ## Still have questions?
-Contact me at Samantas5855#2607 on Discord for additional support.<br>
+Contact me at @samantas5855 (was Samantas5855#2607) on Discord for additional support.<br>
 Continue reading if you want to know more about how this works.

 ## Prologue